earthly/website/blog/_posts/2023-01-09-k8s-cluster-security.md

 Securitycontext has a [whole list of options](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#securitycontext-v1-core) you can configure to secure running pods like `capabilities` or `seLinuxOptions` which can enhance our K8s security level.

 {% include cta/cta1.html %}

-## Outside Article Checklist

-- [ ] Add in Author page
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images